openmeeg/openmeeg/README.rst

 Building on Windows
 ^^^^^^^^^^^^^^^^^^^
-One configuration that makes Windows development easier is getting a usable Bash shell under Windows with access to Visual Studio.
+One configuration that makes Windows development easier is getting a usable Bash shell under Windows properly configured to compile using Visual Studio.
 The steps are roughly:

 1. Install some variant of Visual Studio (e.g., 2019)
 2. Install the `Git for Windows SDK <https://github.com/git-for-windows/build-extra/releases>`_
-3. Launch a ``Visual Studio 2019 Command Prompt`` (i.e., a variant of ``cmd``)
+3. Launch a ``x64 Visual Studio 2019 Command Prompt`` (i.e., a variant of ``cmd``), which can be done from the Start menu
 4. Run ``C:\git-for-windows\usr\bin\bash.exe -l`` from within that prompt

-This gets you to a usable Bash shell with visual studio compilers accessible and configured properly.

 For dependencies on Windows, we make use of ``vcpkg``.
 The default generator is ``"Visual Studio 15 2017"``, if you would like to use 2019 then set::